Michael Asher (explorer): Desert travels and life with desert nomads

 In 2008, Asher returned to Darfur, western Sudan, with a team of researchers, under the aegis of UNEP, to make a study of the Janjaweed horsemen-militias who had been involved in the civil war.
 He was a co-author of the paper the team subsequently produced.

+The Real Bravo Two Zero

+In 2000, Asher was commissioned to go to Iraq with a film crew to investigate discrepancies between the books Bravo Two Zero by 'Andy McNab' and The One That Got Away by 'Chris Ryan' - members of the SAS patrol Bravo Two Zero in the first Gulf War of 1990.
+One of Asher's aims was to discover the truth about Sgt.
+Vince Phillips, who had died during the operation and had been blamed for its failure.
+The book Bravo Two Zero, billed as 'a true story of the SAS in action' sold over 1.7 million copies.
+Following in the patrol's footsteps in the Iraqi desert, speaking to eye-witnesses in Arabic, Asher's discoveries suggested that much of the material in both books was fabricated, and that, in particular, there was no evidence that the patrol had killed any Iraqi troops.
+Asher also found direct evidence from eye-witnesses to show that Vince Phillips was not a coward and was not responsible for what went wrong.
+Phillips' family had suffered "11 years of torture" due to the calumnies poured on him by 'McNab' and 'Ryan' Asher's book The Real Bravo Two Zero and his documentary of the same name caused a storm of controversy.
+The book reached No 5 in the Sunday Times best-seller charts in both hardback and paperback.

-Education, deep ecology activism, and philosophy
+Education and deep ecology

-In 2010, Asher became an activist in the deep ecology movement, and began writing a column on deep ecology and related environmental issues in the Kenyan national daily newspaper The Star.
+In 2010, Asher began writing a column on deep ecology and environmental issues in the Kenyan national daily newspaper The Star.
 The theme of his writing was summed up in a piece entitled Stop Ruining Nature or Join the Dinosaurs '...the Earth is sacred... nature isn't there for mankind to plunder, but is of intrinsic value in itself' ...'Nature not technology, is the true source of our wealth.
 If we are to preserve the biosphere - and ourselves - the 'development' process has to stop.'

-From 2014 to 2019, Asher taught English Literature and Language - including creative writing - at Hillcrest International School, Nairobi, Kenya.
+From 2014 to 2019, Asher taught English literature and language - including creative writing - at Hillcrest International School, Nairobi, Kenya.
 In co-curricular activities he headed the debate society, coached fencing, and ran a survival club with the help of indigenous people.

+In his current educational activities and writing, Asher is known for stressing the importance of 'interbeing' - the interconnectedness of all things, and harmony with nature, which he says was a feature of nomad society.